 - To meet with their mentor in the fall and in the spring of each of their first two years.

-Meeting with your mentors during the preclinical years is a requirement that aims at modelling expected professionalism behaviors.
-Students failing to meet with their mentors as required will be subject to a negative professionalism citation in their preclinical records and may be referred to the professionalism committee.
+Meeting with your mentor during the preclinical years is a requirement that aims at modelling expected professionalism behaviors.
+Students failing to meet with their mentors as required will be subject to a negative professionalism citation in their preclinical records and may be referred to the Professionalism Committee.